quillforms/quillforms/readme.txt

 ·  Humanize your conversation
 ·  Personalize your themes
-·  Change font, colors and backgrounds with a single click
+·  Change font, colors and backgrounds with a single click .
+Custom css to add your own css code

-If you are looking for Typeform WordPress plugin, then Quill Forms should be your choice without any doubt!
+If you are looking for conversational and interactive forms, surveys or quizzes, then Quill Forms should be your choice without any doubt!
 QuillForms free version comes with variety of blocks:
 1- Welcome screen block
 2- Date block